lildude/phpSmug/README.txt

    * 2.2 - 21 Jul '10

-        * https if forced for all calls that use OAuth with the PLAINTEXT signature method.
+        * https is forced for all calls that use OAuth with the PLAINTEXT signature method.
 WARNING: Uploads are however rejected by the API if you use PLAINTEXT (which is NOT the default).